sguox002/leetcode/leetcode-all.md

 need a counter map, a visited array.
 ->>

-<<-1124	Longest Well-Performing Interval    		33.0%	Medium
-change 9 to 1 and <8 to -1, then we are looking for the longest subarray sum >0. subarray sum can be done using prefix sum. can generalize to subarry sum>target.
-- using ordered_map, we need check all smaller than current one. complexity would be O(nlogn)
-- using stack. keep the new lowest prefix into stack, and then from right, while current is larger than top, pop it and get the answer.
-- using hashmap to record the prefix sum vs first appear index. if prefix>0, then the whole prefix is the valid subarray. if prefix<0, if we have not seen it, record it, otherwise we check score-1 (since the score start from 0, and -1 must appear than -2. (pretty tricky)
-->>

 <<-1130	Minimum Cost Tree From Leaf Values    		67.1%	Medium
 given an array of integer, consider all binary tree: the leaf nodes are the array elements in order, the inner nodes is the product of left and right max leaf value. return the smallest sum of non-leaf nodes.